-Richard Dawkins, in his book The God Delusion, has described Pantheism as “sexed-up atheism.”
-That may seem flippant, but it is accurate.
-Of all religious or spiritual traditions, Pantheism – the approach of Einstein, Hawking and many other scientists – is the only one that passes the muster of the world’s most militant atheist.
+In his book The God Delusion, Richard Dawkins describes Pantheism as “sexed-up atheism.”
+That may seem flippant, but it is accurate about scientific pantheism.
+Of all religious or spiritual traditions, Scientific Pantheism – the approach of Einstein, Hawking and many other scientists – is the only one that passes the muster of the world’s most militant atheist.

 If you are looking for atheist groups or freethought groups or brights groups and email lists, and if you would like ones that do a lot more than just attack religion, then you may well find World Pantheism the place you were looking for.